Two Courtrooms in Kane County:

-If the judge finds that the child has not been abused or neglected, the child will be returned to the parents.
-However, if the judge decides there was abuse or neglect, then the judge will then decide what will happen to the child.
+If the Judge finds that the child has not been abused or neglected, the child will be returned to the parents.
+However, if the Judge decides there was abuse or neglect, then the Judge will then decide what will happen to the child.
 The next decision takes place at the Dispositional Hearing.

 The Dispositional Hearing

-If the judge decides that the child is neglected, abused, or dependent he or she decides what to do to help the child.
+If the Judge decides that the child is neglected, abused, or dependent he or she decides what to do to help the child.
 This happens at the Dispositional Hearing.
 The Dispositional Hearing is usually held within 30 days of the Adjudicatory Hearing

-At the Dispositional Hearing, the judge may make the child a “ward of the court.”
-That means the judge will have more control over what happens to the child.
+At the Dispositional Hearing, the Judge may make the child a “ward of the court.”
+That means the Judge will have more control over what happens to the child.

-As long as the child is a ward of the court, there will be hearings for the judge to see how things are going.
+As long as the child is a ward of the court, there will be hearings for the Judge to see how things are going.
 These are called Permanency Hearings.
 The first Permanency Hearing must be heard within 12 months of the time the child was removed from the home.
 Ongoing hearings must be held at least every six months after that.
 The hearings continue until the child is returned home or another permanent plan is made for him or her.

-At all the hearings described above, the judge will tell the parents that they must cooperate with their caseworker, follow the requirements included in the service plan and correct the condition which required the child to be placed in foster care; otherwise the parents risk having their parental rights terminated.
+At all the hearings described above, the jJdge will tell the parents that they must cooperate with their caseworker, follow the requirements included in the service plan and correct the condition which required the child to be placed in foster care; otherwise the parents risk having their parental rights terminated.

 Termination of Parental Rights

-If the parents do not correct the conditions that led to the child’s removal, the judge may decide to terminate the parent’s rights to raise the child.
+If the parents do not correct the conditions that led to the child’s removal, the Judge may decide to terminate the parent’s rights to raise the child.
 This is called “Termination of Parental Rights.”
 Termination of Parental Rights means that a parent no longer has any legal rights to a child.
 The child’s foster parents, relatives, or other specially picked people may then adopt the child.
 This is a permanent situation that may cut off any more contact between the parent and the child.